bronzehedwick/patriciahorvath/content/stories-and-essays.md

 * [“Diligence” F(r)iction, No. 13, Spring 2019](https://frictionlit.org/diligence/)
 * [“Patience” The Massachusetts Review, Vol. LVI, No. 4, Winter 2015](/files/Patience.pdf)
 * [“Gluttony” Harpur Palate, Vol. 14, No. 2, Winter/Spring, 2015](/files/Gluttony.pdf)
-* “Sunrise” Confrontation, Issue No. 113, Spring 2013 <br>Reprinted in Route Nine: Route9
-* “The Frozen Sea” 2 Bridges Review, City University of New York, Volume 3, Fall 2013
-* “By Circumstance & Design: Gender, Writing and Interiority” Essay posted on the website for VIDA: Women in Literary Arts, May 2011